 We believe we can generate revenue growth by converting more non-paying players into payers.
-We have increased the average daily conversion rate of non-payers to payers from 2.0% for the three months ended March 31, 2020 to 2.9% for the three months ended March 31, 2021, and, we have increased the average daily conversion rate of non-payers to payers from 2.0% for the year ended December 31, 2019 to 2.3% for the year ended December 31, 2020.
+We have increased the average daily conversion rate of non-payers to payers from 2.0% for the three months ended March 31, 2020 to 2.9% for the three months ended March 31, 2021, and, we have increased the average daily conversion rate of non-payers to payers from 2.0% for the year ended December 31, 2020.
 We continually assess the data about our players to develop insights that we can use to improve conversion.
 We also engage regularly with our players at community events and other occasions associated with their reward redemptions.
 These opportunities enable us to glean additional insights from our players that inform our ongoing product refinements.
 We intend to continue to explore new strategies to improve our conversion of non-paying players into paying players, including continued game enhancements, player outreach, live operations offerings, and data-driven player management strategies.